afterxleep/ConnectionKit/README.md

             Text(isConnected ?
 "Connected" : "No Connection")
             // ... other UI components
         }
-        .onAppear {
+        .task {
-            // No need to call startMonitoring
-            isConnected = connection.isConnected
+            // Check connection on appear - no await needed in regular Task isConnected = connection.isConnected
         }
         .onReceive(connection.statePublisher) { newState in